capoony/Chapter7-InvPopGenomics/README.md

 Several SNPs in the Manhattan plots of Figure 3 that are clustered at the inversion breakpoints show an *F*<sub>ST</sub> - value of one, which indicates complete fixation for different alleles among the two karyotpes.
 We therefore assume that these SNPs are in complete linkage disequilibrium (LD) with the inversion - at least in the particular Zambian population sample that we investigate here.
 This means that one allele is associated with the inverted karyotype and the other with the standard arrangement.
 Thus, it is possible to use these SNPs as diagnostic markers that allow to (1) estimate if the sequencing data of an individual with unknown karyotype is carrying the inversion simply by tracing for the inversion-specific allele at the correpsonding diagnostic markers.
 Furthermore, it is possible to estimate the frequency of inverted chromosomes in pooled sequencing data, where multiple individuals are pooled prior to DNA extraction and the pool of DNA is then sequenced jointly.
 In the latter type of datasets, it is assumed that the frequency of an allele in the pool corresponds to the actual frequency of the allele in the population from which the pooled individuals were randomly sampled.
 Thus, the median frequency of the inversion-specific alleles in the pooled dataset should roughly correspond to the inversion frequency given that these SNPs have been found to be in tight LD with the inversion.
 However, I need to caution here, that these markers should - at best - only be applied to sequencing data from samples collected in the same broader geographic region, or that diagnostic maker SNPs are defined using a mixed samples of individuals with known karyotype from all areas where the corresponding inversion occurs.
 The evolutionary history of inversions with a broad geographic distribution may be very complex and characterized by the emergence and fixation of different SNPs within the inversion in different geographic regions.

 #### (3.1) Inversion-specific diagnostic marker SNPs
 > In the following, we will isolate SNPs located within 200kbp distance to each of the breakpoints that are in full LD with either of the two focal inversoin and obtain their alleles that are fixed within the inverted chromosomes.
 We will use a custom script that searches the inversion-specifc VCF files for SNPs with fixed differences among the INV and ST individuals as defined above within 200kbp around each inversion breakpoint.
+This analysis resulted in 62 and 26 diagnostic SNPs for *In(2L)t* and *In(3R)Payne*, respectively.

 ```bash
 ## obtain diagnostic SNPs for each inversion